funatsufumiya/ofxTimelineLoader/README.md

 ## Notes

 - Easy use of ofxTimeline, I'll recommend [loaf_timeline](https://github.com/funatsufumiya/loaf_timeline).
-It can be used like Love2D.
+It can be used like Love2D, even without oF.